Bang Bang Bang (BigBang song): Covers and usage in media

 In January 2016, iKon covered the song during the Seoul concerts of their iKoncert 2016: Showtime Tour.
 December 2016, A.C.E performed a dance cover of "Bang Bang Bang" while busking in the Hongdae area of Seoul.
 In September 2018, Wanna One covered "Bang Bang Bang" at the Music Bank World Tour concert in Berlin; members of Dreamcatcher also performed a cover the song at the 2018 Jeju Hallyu Festival that November.
 In 2019, Stray Kids covered "Bang Bang Bang" at the 33rd Golden Disc Awards.
 At the 2021 KBS Song Festival, Yeonjun, Taehyun and Huening Kai from TXT and Ni-ki and Heeseung from Enhypen covered the song as part of a "Legend of K-pop" medley performance.
 In April 2022, Treasure performed the song along with several others at their Trace Concert at the Olympic Hall.

 Legacy

 "Bang Bang Bang" topped the 2015 Gallup Korea annual poll of nationwide Koreans between the ages of 13 and 59 for Song of the Year.
 In 2016, song was chosen by the South Korean government to be a part of the loudspeaker propaganda broadcast into North Korean borders, in response to the January 2016 nuclear tests.
 It was also sung by Seoul university students during the 2016 South Korean protests for the resignation of president Park Geun-hye.
 In 2023, Rolling Stone ranked "Bang Bang Bang" number 66 in their list of the 100 Greatest Songs in the History of Korean Pop Music, writing that it "had immediate impact upon arrival, with newer groups still covering it seven years later.
 It's an instant mood-booster".

+Credits and personnel

+Credits adapted from the album's liner notes.